Sigma Delta Pi Chapter Project Grants

 - Copy of the Program from the Event A copy of the program from your event or other concrete evidence that the event took place as scheduled.

 - A Check Refunding Unused Portion of the Grant If grant monies remain after the specific grant activity is finished, the balance must be returned (check made out to "Sigma Delta Pi").
 There is no penalty for unused funds.
-Checks should be sent via regular mail to Professor Del Mastro, the Executive Secretary-Treasurer.
+Checks should be sent via regular mail to Professor Del Mastro, the Executive Director.

 - Photograph of Event and Essay A project-related photograph (.jpg or .gif file) and an essay (Word format) of at least 200 words in Spanish reporting in detail on the completed project.
 The photo and report will be published in the subsequent issue of Sigma Delta Pi's annual journal, Entre Nosotros.